-15. Trademarks
+16. Trademarks

-Trademarks or service marks that are not owned by OASIS shall not be used by OASIS, to refer to work conducted at OASIS, including the use in the name of an OASIS Open Project or any Release, or incorporated into such work,
+In order to incorporate a trademark or service marks into a Project,, including its use in the name of an OASIS Open Project or any Release, or its inclusion in the body of such work, that mark must be:

+owned by OASIS; or

+licensed by the owner of the mark to OASIS (i) under a perpetual, irrevocable, non-exclusive, royalty-free, worldwide license, with the rights to directly and indirectly sublicense, to copy, publish, distribute and incorporate the mark, and to prepare derivative works that use or incorporate the mark, all for the purposes of publishing, developing, maintaining and promoting any of the Project’s Contributions, Releases, Group Releases, Project Specifications or OASIS Standards, and enabling the use, re-use and implementation of any of the foregoing by coders, implementers, and end-users as sublicensees or beneficiaries; (ii) on published written license terms satisfactory to the Open Project Administrator, and (iii) on license terms that the Open Project Administration is satisfied are consistent with the Applicable License designated for the repositories in or with which such marks are used; or

-iiiiiiexcept as approved by the OASIS Board of Directors.
+otherwise as approved by the OASIS Board of Directors.

 No person may use an OASIS trademark or service mark in connection with an Open Project, a Release or otherwise, except in compliance with the Applicable License for a Release or otherwise according to such license and usage guidelines as OASIS may from time to time require.